mweststrate/react-amsterdam-2017-slides/src/00_intro.md

 ---

-# ...
-If the component is always there...
+# ... fetching can be done outside tree

 ```javascript
 const BookList = ({ store } =>